 (1) Application requirements.
 Any person requesting a new, modified, or renewed Standard ACDP must submit an application according to OAR 340-216-0040 and include the following additional information as applicable:

-(a) For new or modified Standard ACDPs that are not subject to NSR (OAR 340 division 224) but have emissions increases above the significant emissions rate he application must include an analysis of the air quality and visibility (federal major sources only) impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts.
+(a) New or modified Standard ACDPs that are not subject to Major NSR, OAR 340-224-0010 through 340-224-0070 and OAR 340-224-0500 through 340-224-0540, but have emissions increases above the significant emissions rate are subject to the requirements of State NSR, OAR 340-224-0010 through 340-224-0038, 340-224-0245 through 340-224-0270 and OAR 340-224-0500 through 340-224-0540.
+The application must include an analysis of the air quality and, for federal major sources only, the visibility impacts of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts.

-(b) For new or modified Standard ACDPs that are subject to NSR (OAR 340 division 224), the application must include the following additional information as applicable:
+(b) For new or modified Standard ACDPs that are subject to Major NSR, OAR 340-224-0010 through 340-224-0070 and OAR 340-224-0500 through 340-224-0540, the application must include the following information as applicable:

-(A) A detailed description of the air pollution control equipment and emission reductions processes that are planned for the source or modification, and any other information necessary to determine that BACT or LAER technology, whichever is applicable, would be applied;
+(A) A detailed description of the air pollution control devices and emission reductions processes that are planned for the major source or major modification, and any other information necessary to determine that BACT or LAER technology, whichever is applicable, would be applied;

-(B) An analysis of the air quality and visibility (federal major sources only) impact of the source or modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts; and
+(B) An analysis of the air quality and, for federal major sources only, the visibility impacts of the major source or major modification, including meteorological and topographical data, specific details of models used, and other information necessary to estimate air quality impacts; and

-(C) An analysis of the air quality and visibility (federal major sources only) impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, which has occurred since January 1, 1978, in the area the source or modification would affect.
+(C) An analysis of the air quality and, for federal major sources only, the visibility impacts, and the nature and extent of all commercial, residential, industrial, and other source emission growth, which has occurred since the baseline concentration year in the area the major source or major modification would affect.

 (2) Fees.
-Applicants for a Standard ACDP must pay the fees in Table 2 of OAR 340-216-8020.
+Applicants for a Standard ACDP must pay the fees in OAR 340-216-8020.

 (3) Permit content.
-A Standard ACDP is a permit that contains:
+Each Standard ACDP must include the following:

 (a) All applicable requirements, including general ACDP conditions for incorporating generally applicable requirements, but excluding any federal requirements not adopted by the EQC;

-(b) Source specific PSELs or Generic PSELs, whichever are applicable, as specified in OAR 340, division 222;
+(b) Source specific PSELs or Generic PSEL levels, whichever are applicable, under OAR 340 division 222;

 (c) Testing, monitoring, recordkeeping, and reporting requirements sufficient to determine compliance with the PSEL and other emission limits and standards, as necessary; and